vannlam/ibmcloud/satellite/connector/README.md

 # Secure your connection with IBM Cloud Satellite Connector

+Author : Vann LAM
+Created on : May 16th 2024
+Updated on : May 16th 2024

 ## What is IBM Cloud Satellite Connector ?

 A Satellite Connector is a deployment model that enables the secure communications from IBM Cloud to on-prem resources with a light-weight container that is deployed on your container platform hosts, such as Docker hosts.